zekunhao1995/DualSDF/README.md

 <category_id>/
     <shape_id>.npy
 ```
-Other shape datasets (i.e. [ABC Dataset](https://deep-geometry.github.io/abc-dataset/), [ModelNet](https://modelnet.cs.princeton.edu/), [PartNet](https://cs.stanford.edu/~kaichun/partnet/)) can be used instead of ShapeNet, as long as they are also converted to npy format and the npy files are stored using the naming convention above.
+Other shape datasets (i.e. [ABC Dataset](https://deep-geometry.github.io/abc-dataset/), [ModelNet](https://modelnet.cs.princeton.edu/), [PartNet](https://cs.stanford.edu/~kaichun/partnet/)) can be used instead of ShapeNet, as long as they are also converted to npy format and the npy files are stored using the naming convention described above.

 #### Sample signed distance fields from meshes